boltops-tools/lono/README.md

 end
 ```

-The corresponding ERB template looks like the following.
-Note that some of the output has been shorten for brevity.
+Here is the corresponding ERB template [templates/web.yml.erb](lib/starter_project_yaml/templates/web.yml.erb).
+Note that some of the source code has been shorten for brevity.

 ```yaml
 <% @app,@role,@env = name.sub('.yml','').split('-') -%>